 A sluggish, sick human is easy to spot.
 But it's harder to tell when a shrimp is under the weather.
 So one scientist put the little crustaceans on a tiny treadmill to examine how diseases impact their performance.

 Humans fighting an infection typically sleep more and are not at top physical performance.
-"The situation is much more critical for a sick marine crustacean, such as a shrimp, where a decrease in performance may mean the difference between life and death," said David Scholnick, a biologist from Pacific University.
+"The situation is much more critical for a sick marine crustacean, such as a shrimp, where a decrease in performance may mean the difference between life and death," said David Scholnick, a biologist from Pacific University in Oregon.

 The shrimp treadmill, invented and built by Scholnick, allows researchers to measure the activity of an exercising shrimp for a set period of time at known speed and oxygen levels.